ARCHIVED-mean-stack/session-4/README.md

 Before we leave this page let's implement a workflow.

-Add gulp, gulp-sass, gulp-sourcemaps and brwoser-sync to the list of devDependencies:
+Add gulp, gulp-sass, gulp-sourcemaps and browser-sync to the list of devDependencies:

 ```js
 {